killthebuddh4/gadfly-go/README.md

 the ongoing and planned development related to that subsection.
 For a higher-level perspective, please see the [roadmap](#roadmap)._

+_For all expression signatures described in this section, the `*` character indicates zero or more occurrences of the preceding expression.
+The `+` character indicates one or more occurrences of the preceding expression.
+The `?` character indicates an optional expression.
+Unless otherwise noted, "number", "string", "number", "array", and "map", and "lambda" are understood to be expressions that evaluate to that type of value._

 ### Blocks

 A __block__ is a sequence of expressions delimited by a _keyword_ and `end`.
 A